ChandraMukeshRaja/Portfolio-Simple-Website/README.md

 - **Contact Page** – Contact form and social links

 ## 💡 Highlights:
 - ✅ Built with pure HTML5 and CSS3
-- ✅ Fully responsive for mobile and desktop
 - ✅ Clean and simple layout
 - ✅ Great project for beginners